marianpena/ACUSDEEP/_publications/2022-09-08-carbonCalifornia.md

 October: 0.7 ± 0.05 mg C·m−2·d−1).
 Respiratory flux estimation by crustaceans (decapods and euphausiids) and fishes together was 6.86 mg C·m−2·d−1 during June, and 4.21 mg C·m−2·d−1 during October 2018, suggesting a functional role of this large micronektonic fauna in the biological carbon export in this region.

+## Highlights
+- Migrant biomass and respiratory flux were estimated in mesopelagic organisms.

+- The largest migrant biomass were mesopelagic fishes followed by decapods.

+- Fishes showed high values of respiratory flux at the centre-eastern coast of the gulf.

+- Midriff Islands region had one of the highest values of crustacean respiratory flux.

+- Micronekton respiratory flux was higher during June than during October.